kbase/kb_sdk/doc/tutorial/edit_module.md

 We also added a placeholder type structure for our output results, which we will return to later.
 For now, it can be blank.

-Now we insert a function type for our app's main function, which we can call `filter_contigs`.
+Now insert a function type for our app's main method, which we can call `filter_contigs`.
 Refer to the [KIDL specification](/doc/KIDL_specification.md) for details about function types.

 ```
 funcdef filter_contigs(string workspace, ContigFilterParams params)